Black Cat (song): Music video

-The music video for "Black Cat" was directed by Wayne Isham.
+The music video for "Black Cat" was directed by American director Wayne Isham.
 It was filmed on April 5, 1990, using live concert footage from Jackson's Rhythm Nation World Tour 1990 at the Met Center in Bloomington, Minnesota.
 In addition to the audience for the sold-out show, the filming reportedly drew an additional 3,000 fans.
 The video premiered during the tour's first date at the Tacoma Dome during the third leg of the tour, projected on three screens prior to Jackson appearing on stage.
 It was later debuted on MTV and other music channels in August.
 The video uses an "in concert" theme, in a similar concept to other hard rock and heavy metal music videos of the era, being a departure from her heavily choreographed videos with various settings.
 Spliced footage of a black panther is shown throughout the video.
 Jackson explained, "Black panthers fascinate me.
 They've become an obsession.
 During filming, we used a black panther who actually attacked his trainer.
 Don't ask me why, but I was never fearful.
 I feel a strange rapport with panthers.
 They've become an inner symbol.
 Maybe it's their beauty, maybe their danger, maybe the poetry of their movement.
 It's as though their strength protects me."
 It was later included on the Rhythm Nation Compilation and Design of a Decade video release.
 The video was choreographed by Jackson and Anthony Thomas.